Are you traveling to England from the US? Wonderful!

 Favorite Airlines for Direct Flights from US to London

 NORWEGIAN – my personal favorite, Norwegian flies the 737 Dreamliner from London Gatwick Airport direct to Denver, Austin, Orlando, Tampa Bay and more.
 Norwegian operates a summer and winter schedule.
 Denver recently got bumped off the winter schedule, so as of January 2019 flights are only available for Norwegians’ summer schedule from April 1 – October 31.
+UPDATE: As of January 2021 Norwegian is no longer offering international flights due to the pandemic.

 Super duper pricing.
 No first class, but Premium Economy is worth the bump up if you can get it at a deal.
 Norwegian is one of the few airlines where you can book a one way fare at no penalty.
 As of now, no online check-in is available, so show up to the gate early-ish.